Open-Machine/Assembler/README.md

 <br/>

 # 🔢 Instructions
-Let's take a close look at the built-in instructions available. **Don't worry about syntax right now, we will talk about it later.**
+Let's take a close look at the instructions available. **Don't worry about syntax right now, we will talk about it later.**

 **Warning** ⚠️: If you have never programmed in an assembly language (or with this assembly), please read this section and [🔀 Code Flow and Tips](#-code-flow-and-tips) in parallel.
 The *Code Flow and Tips* section will help you understand what to make with the instructions.